Corruption Scandal: Nepcon’s Bankruptcy and the Laval Corruption Schemes

 One of the companies at the heart of the corruption schemes of the Gilles Vaillancourt era in Laval has just taken shelter from its creditors.

 Nepcon, formerly headed by brothers Anthony and René “Ronnie” Mergl, owes more than $12.8 million to the city of Laval according to documents filed with the Office of the Superintendent of Bankruptcy in recent days.
-A proposal could be made to liquidate this debt that the company has been dragging on for years.
+A proposal might be made to liquidate this debt that the company has been dragging on for years.

 The legal action began in 2015 under the administration of former mayor Marc Demers.
 It was then alleged that René Mergl had solicited the former general manager to obtain more contracts.
 He then allegedly became “directly involved in the system” by overseeing the preparation of convenience bids at the request of the winning contractors.